CrashCash/ZeroBT/README.md

 ...
 ```

+I also have the "charging_data" script that retrieves information as the bike
+is charging, and outputs it in a CSV format suitable for a spreadsheet.

 ### Pairing the bike

 You have to Bluetooth-pair the bike to whatever device you're using.
+If you're
-If you're using a Raspberry Pi, then you can perform the following procedure:
+using a Raspberry Pi, then you can perform the following procedure:

 Pair with bike:
 * Put the kickstand down.